Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 - [RandomTreesEmbedding](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomTreesEmbedding.html#sklearn.ensemble.RandomTreesEmbedding)

 # Examples
 Several intersting topics will be covered in this section.
 First, I am going to introduce you to a great tool called [spy()](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.spy.html).
 It is available in the matplotlib library and it allows us to visually inspect a matrix for sparsity.
-Next, I will show you how to apply Scipy's Compressed Sparse Row [(CSR)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html#scipy.sparse.csc_matrix) algorithm to obtain a sparse matrix.
-Next, I will show how this method allows us to compress our example data by 85%.
-And finally, I will run a Bernoulli Naive Bayes classifier on two versions of the same example data, dense and sparse, to show how sparsity leads to markedly decreased computation times.
+Next, I will show you how to apply Scipy's Compressed Sparse Row [(CSR)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html#scipy.sparse.csc_matrix) algorithm to obtain a sparse matrix; this allows us to compress our example data by 85%.
+And finally, I will run a Bernoulli Naive Bayes classifier on two versions of the same example data, dense and sparse, to show how sparsity leads to markedly faster computation times.

 ### Setup
 I generated a sparse 2,000 by 10,000 dataset matrix composed of zeros and ones.